 Trump travel ban: Timeline of a legal journey

-The Supreme Court on Tuesday dismissed one of the cases regarding President Donald Trump’s ban on travelers from certain nations.
+A federal judge in Hawaii on Tuesday temporarily blocked the latest version of President Donald Trump's ban on travelers from certain nations, just hours before it was set to take effect.

-The decision was regarding a case that involved a ban that has since expired.
-The nation’s highest court did not take action on a second case that is about both the travel ban and a moratorium on refugees.

 Since Trump signed an executive order in January establishing a ban on travel of people from Muslim-majority nations, it has been a point of contention and challenged in court.
 Here’s a look at the ban’s journey through the legal system.